- Accreditation and Affiliations

 - College-preparatory, junior-level courses

-- All students are enrolled in four core courses: AP Environmental Science, American Literature and the Land, History: Environmental Citizenship, and Outdoor Skills (physical education)
+- All students are enrolled in four core courses: AP Environmental Science, American Literature and the Land (English), Environmental Citizenship (history), and Outdoor Skills (physical education)

 - All courses are awarded one-half credit, with the exception of AP Environmental Science, which is awarded one whole credit